iFixit/itbrokeand.ifixit.com/_posts/2013-10-27-async-api-calls-in-android.md

 }
 {% endhighlight %}

-Now we can use the `activityid` to tie API results to an activity session.
+Now we can use `mActivityid` to tie API results to an activity session.
 In addition to the endpoint, URL, auth token, etc., the `activityid` that initiated the request is stored in the `APICall` which is accessible to API result receivers.
-Requiring each `@Subscribe` API result method to check the `activityid` before proceeding is too cumbersome with as many API calls that we have.
+Requiring each `@Subscribe` API result method to compare the `activityids` before proceeding is too cumbersome with as many API calls that we have.
 `BaseActivity` is the best place to perform such validation but receiving the event is tricky.
 The usual `APIResult<?>` object can't be posted because the derived Activity will receive it as well.
-We can instead wrap the `APIResult<?>` in a proxy class that only `BaseActivity` will listen for so it can check the `activityid`:
+We instead wrap the `APIResult<?>` in a class that only `BaseActivity` will listen for so it can proxy to the actual event handler if the `activityids` match.

 {% highlight java %}
 @Subscribe